GLOBAL MARKETS-Stocks in tailspin, dollar soars as hard landing fears mount | Business

 "I think a lot of it is catch up from what happened yesterday, and also there's still a lot of negative sentiment in the U.S. Treasury curve," said Lyn Graham-Taylor, senior rates strategist at Rabobank.
 The prospect of the fastest hike in Fed rates in decades is driving up the U.S. dollar and taking the heaviest toll on riskier assets that shot up through two years of pandemic-era stimulus and low-rate lending.

 The Nasdaq is down nearly 8% in May so far and more than 25% this year.
 Hong Kong's Hang Seng Tech index slid 1.5% on Thursday and is off more than 30% this year.
-Cryptocurrency markets are also melting down, with the collapse of the so-called stablecoin TerraUSD highlighting the turmoil as well as the selling in bitcoin and next-biggest-crypto, ether.
+Cryptocurrency markets are also melting down, with the collapse of the so-called stablecoin TerraUSD highlighting the turmoil as well as the selling in bitcoin and next-biggest-crypto, ether, which slumped 15%.

+Tether, currently the world's largest stablecoin by market cap with a value directly tied to the dollar broke below its so-called U.S. dollar 'peg' on Thursday.
+The global sell-off has now wiped more than $1 trillion off crypto markets.
+Around 35% of that loss has come this week.
+"The collapse of the peg in TerraUSD has had some nasty and predictable spillovers.
+We have seen broad liquidation in BTC, ETH and most ALT coins," said Richard Usher, head of OTC trading at BCB Group, referring to other cryptocurrencies.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)